microsoft/AzureTRE/docs/architecture.md

 1. The Porter bundle to be pushed to the Azure Container Registry (ACR).
 1. Registering the Workspace through the Management API.

+Details on how to [register a Workspace Template](registering-workspace-templates.md).

 ### Provision a Workspace

 ![Composition Service](./assets/composition-service.png)